Tell Ashtara: Thutmosid period

+Amarna period

 Aštartu is only referenced in two of the 382-letter Amarna corpus, in letters EA 256 and EA 197 (EA stands for 'el-Amarna').

+It is mentioned twice in the cuneiform Amarna letters from Tell el-Amarna in 1350 BC.

 EA 197 is catalogued as "Biryawaza's plight".
 Biryawaza was the mayor of Damascus, called Dimasqu in the letters' Akkadian.

 EA 256 is a story concerning Mutbaal, the son of Labaya, and the Habiru, in regard to the whereabouts of Ayyab, who may be in Pihilu, modern day Pella, Jordan, and is a letter of intrigue, catalogued as "Oaths and denials", and lists 7 cities located in the Golan area.

 Ayyab was the king of Aštartu.
 He authored of one surviving letter to the Egyptian pharaoh, listed as EA 364.